pbcpraveen/pbcpraveen.github.io/_pages/resources.md

   - /resources
 ---
 Hi, here are some of the resources that I prepared.
 I hope they are useful to you.
 # Deep Learning

+This [document](http://pbcpraveen.github.io/files/Machine_Learning.pdf) provids the fundemental of machine leaning.
+You can also find how to implement simple algorithms like Linear Regressoion and Logistic Regression.
+I have attempted to derive the gradients to implement gradient descent for these tow algorithms.
+I hope people who are new to ML find this useful.

+# Deep Learning

 This [document](http://pbcpraveen.github.io/files/Back_Propagation.pdf) explains the mathematical modeling of Artificial Neural Network, with explanations to general notations used in various research works.
-I attempted to break down the math into detailed explanation to every steps.
+I have attempted to break down the math into detailed explanation to every steps.
 The back propagation algorithm, a variation of which is currently used for many state of art models, is also explained with a simple example.
 This will be useful for people who have just started with DL.